G-P-Limited/Cards-bruh/README.md

 # Cards-bruh

-# Esse é o nosso primeiro projeto
+# This Is Our First Project